Search

 Parents are bending over backwaqrds for their spoilt children

-According to the study, commissioned by Best Western Hotels, children get to decide what the family watch on TV, where they holiday, what they eat for supper and even what they do on days out.
+The study, conducted by Best Western Hotels, found that children often have a say in what the family watches on TV, where to go on holiday, what to have for dinner, and even how to spend their days out.

-‘Parents have always wanted the best for their children,’ said Best Western Director of Marketing, Tim Wade.
+‘Parents have always aimed for the best for their kids,’ remarked Tim Wade, Director of Marketing for Best Western.

 by Susan Floyd